wilsonsiaw/alx-system_engineering-devops/0x01-shell_permissions/README.md

    To print the username of the user, use the **whoami** command in the terminal.
    The 1-who_am_i file in the repository takes this command and turns it into an executable script.

+3. **A script that prints all groups the current user is part of:**
+   To print the groups the user is part of use the **groups** command in the terminal.
+   The 2-groups file in the repository takes this command and turns it into an executable script.